icecreamperson/Robotics2_FK-IK_Group08_Articulated_2024/Midterms/READme.md

 ![3](https://github.com/icecreamperson/Robotics2_FK-IK_Group08_Articulated_2024/assets/157493649/36ee02af-68a7-44b4-bdaa-92a644d69edd)
 In robotics, degrees of freedom (DOF) refer to the number of independent ways a robotic manipulator can move its end-effector in space.

-An ## articulated manipulator typically consists of multiple joints, each providing rotational or translational motion along specific axes.
-The total number of DOF in the manipulator depends on the number of joints and their arrangement.
-For example, a simple robotic arm with three revolute joints (rotational) has three DOF, allowing it to move in three-dimensional space.
-More complex manipulators may have additional joints, such as prismatic (translational) or spherical joints, adding to their DOF and enabling more versatile motion capabilities.
-Understanding the DOF of a manipulator is essential for designing control algorithms, planning trajectories, and optimizing its performance for specific tasks.
-Manipulators with higher DOF can perform a wider range of tasks requiring intricate movements and precise positioning, but they may also present challenges in terms of control complexity and mechanical design.
-Therefore, engineers must carefully consider the trade-offs between the number of DOF and the manipulator's intended applications to achieve optimal performance and efficiency in robotic systems.

 ## IV.
 KINEMATIC AND D-H FRAME ASSIGNMENT OF ARTICULATED MANIPULATOR DESCRIPTION AND COMPUTATION
 ![4](https://github.com/icecreamperson/Robotics2_FK-IK_Group08_Articulated_2024/assets/157493649/371ebb74-ebba-41c1-8181-64a132a2b19a)